Royalty Free (RF) and Rights Managed (RM) are the two most commonly used licensing models in stock photography industry.

 Yes, RF works well for small local businesses.
 But for larger, national-reach (or global) companies and higher-visibility projects it can be much more suitable to choose a RM license.
 The buying process can be a bit more complex, and the license can be quite expensive in comparison to Royalty Free.
 But it comes with the assurance that you, and only you, will be using the image for as long as you have agreed and paid to use it.
 We also recommend that you as the licensor read the agreement for own safety and peace of mind.

 RM licenses are mostly used by traditional stock photography agencies.
 There's also many of them in the industry, but only one of them stands out as the most renowned company in the space, and that's our recommended agency for RM licensing:

 Getty Images: This company has been leading in stock photography for over 20 years now.
-They have a huge global network of partners and suppliers, feeding their hughe collections with millions of images for every possible buyer needs.
-Their prices are not always the most affordable, but their prestige and reputation assures you high quality and seriousness in your stock photo licenses.
+They have a huge global network of partners and suppliers, feeding their huge collections with millions of images for every possible buyer needs.
+Their prices are not always the most affordable, but their prestige and reputation assure you high quality and seriousness in your stock photo licenses.
 You can visit Getty Images here.
 And now you can save in your Getty Images purchases, saving up to 30% with their new Ultrapacks.

 How to Choose Which License to Use?